Character-Specific Pages: Kazuma Kiryu | Goro Majima | Akira Nishikiyama | Ichiban Kasuga

 - Heroic Spirit: When he's shot at the beginning of the game, the doctor mentions he was shot three times at point blank range, and still managed to call the ambulance himself.
 And it really comes into play when, well, see Charles Atlas Superpower above.

-- Neighbourhood-Friendly Gangsters: Initially tries to evict Kiryu and others from the neighborhood, but only because Nakahara thought it would be best for the community's economy.
+- Neighbourhood-Friendly Gangsters: Initially tries to evict Kiryu and others from the beachfront location, but only because Nakahara thought it would be best for the resort deal that would help the town financially.
+He even offers to help Kiryu with acquiring a new place to use as an orphanage.
 He's also highly regarded by the town's folk.

 - Oh, Crap!: After swearing an oath of brotherhood to Kiryu, this is his reaction when he realizes the man he tried to evict earlier is none other than the Dragon of Dojima himself.Shigeru Nakahara: I just swore an oath of brotherhood to one crazy bastard.